the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Evaluating the output from debug, we can see that the loading indicator is rendered for the first debug function but absent for the second debug function.
-This is because the data fetching and component re-render is complete after we resolve the promise in our test with `act`.
+In the debug's output, we see the loading indicator renders for the first debug function, but not the second.
+This is because the data fetching and component re-render completes after we resolve the promise in our test with `act`.
 Let's assert the loading indicator for this case:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~